Menu

 Intent - what we want children to learn

-Our intention is first and foremost to help children feel they are musical and to develop a life long love of music.
+Our intention is to help children feel they are musical and to develop a love of music.
 We focus on developing the skills, knowledge and understanding that children need in order to become confident performers, composers, and listeners.
 Our curriculum introduces children to music from all around the world and across generations, teaching children to respect and appreciate the music of all traditions and communities.

 We want the children to learn:

-• a range of music skills and an understanding that music can be used to express ideas and emotions as well as inspiring these in the viewer.
+• a range of music skills and understand that music can be used to express ideas and emotions.

 • to have confidence in playing, composing and using music to express themselves.